Dosage form: emollient cream

 - This medication should not be used on the face, underarms, or groin areas.

-- Contact between Prednicarbate emollient cream 0.1% and latex containing products (eg. condoms, diaphragm etc.) should be avoided since paraffin in contact with latex can cause damage and reduce the effectiveness of any latex containing products.
-If latex products come into contact with Prednicarbate emollient cream 0.1%, patients should be advised to discard the latex products.
+- Contact between Prednicarbate Cream 0.1% (emollient) and latex containing products (eg. condoms, diaphragm etc.) should be avoided since paraffin in contact with latex can cause damage and reduce the effectiveness of any latex containing products.
+If latex products come into contact with Prednicarbate Cream 0.1% (emollient), patients should be advised to discard the latex products.
 Patients should be advised that this medication is to be used externally only, not intravaginally.

 As with other corticosteroids, therapy should be discontinued when control is achieved.
 If no improvement is seen within two weeks, contact the physician.

-The following tests may be helpful in evaluating patients for HPA-axis suppression:
+Laboratory Tests: The following tests may be helpful in evaluating patients for HPA-axis suppression: ACTH stimulation test, AM plasma cortisol test, Urinary free cortisol test.

 Pregnancy Category C